 Eight taxa taken in 2020 were not seen here in prior years; all occurred at low abundance (1-3 individuals) and the majority were in samples that included side channel habitat.
-New taxa included Sciomyzidae, a predatory marsh fly associated with warmer slower flows; Dicranomyia, a crane fly that inhabits rocks, logs, and sediments at the margins of streams and lakes; Cinygma, a sensitive flatheaded mayfly associated with woody substrates in colder faster flows; Neoleptophlebia, a prong-gilled mayfly that inhabits sediment and detritus in faster flowing water; Siphlonurus, a tolerant primitive minnow mayfly associated with sediments and plants in slower flows; Crambidae, a grass moth family whose tolerant aquatic caterpillars are found on vascular hydrophytes in slow flows; Protoptila, a somewhat sediment-sensitive saddlecase-maker caddisfly usually in larger, warmer streams; and Gyraulus, a tolerant and sediment-tolerant ramshorn snail found in a range of temperatures and habitats in slower flows.
-Protoptila and Gyraulus appeared in the Whychus dataset for the first time in 2020, but the other taxa were taken in other sites/years.
+New taxa included Sciomyzidae, a predatory marsh fly associated with warmer slower flows; Dicranomyia, a crane fly that inhabits rocks, logs, and sediments at the margins of streams and lakes; Cinygma, a sensitive flatheaded mayfly associated with woody substrates in colder faster flows; Neoleptophlebia, a prong-gilled mayfly that inhabits sediment and detritus in faster flowing water; Siphlonurus, a tolerant primitive minnow mayfly associated with sediments and plants in slower flows; Crambidae, a grass moth family whose tolerant aquatic caterpillars are found on vascular hydrophytes in slow flows; Protoptila, a somewhat sediment-sensitive saddlecase-maker caddisfly usually in larger, warmer streams; and Gyraulus, a tolerant and Gyraulus appeared in the Whychus dataset for the first time in 2020, but the other taxa were taken in other sites/ years.

 Total and EPT richness in primary channel samples were greater in 2018-2020 compared to earlier sampling years (Figure 47), and PM and RT samples had almost identical numbers of EPT taxa in each year.
 Samples from side channel and PC/SC habitat at this site had high total and EPT richness; this included in 2017, when recovery from restoration was ongoing and the primary channel RT sample had only 14 taxa while three side channel PM samples contained 37-42 total taxa.
 The 2020 community in all WC1100 samples was composed mainly of small-bodied, multivoltine and univoltine clingers that prefer colder, faster flows and feed as scrapers or collectors.
 The communities in 2014-2015 prior to restoration had greater relative abundances of collectors and swimmers, and no taxa with a climbing habit were seen in any sample from 2014-2017, though they were present at low to moderate abundance in every sample and year from 2018 to 2020.
-The mean relative abundances of taxa associated with cooler water was also significantly greater among all samples from 2019-2020 ($40\%\pm14$) compared to those from 2014-2018 ($19\%\pm6.6$).
+The mean relative abundances of taxa associated with cooler water was also significantly greater among all samples from 2019-2020 ($40\%\pm14$) compared to those from 2014-2018 (19% ±6.6).